NeoGranular/lanyon/_posts/2017-01-07-martial-god-chapter-01-76.md

 Regardless of whoever it was, an expert like Xu Yinjie or these ordinary people who had never cultivated Internal Energy, everybody seemed to have been influenced by it.

-At this moment, in the eyes of spectators, He Yiming seemed to have disappeared, and what replaced him what was a.........spear.
+At this moment, in the eyes of spectators, He Yiming seemed to have disappeared, and what replaced him was a.........spear.
 An awe-inspiring spear capable of toppling heavens and earth.

 Lin Taoli’s complexion eventually changed, ‘This aura….it’s actually this aura….”